 Being in a new place is overwhelming.
 Running around an unfamiliar city checking things off a list can become more stressful than enjoyable.
 If it gets that way, take a breath, find a place to sit, and just watch.
 It helps knowing that you don’t have to see and do everything, and it gives you something to look forward to because you know you’ll want to come back someday.

-Margarette-Ruth is a SAI Florence fall 2017 student who is from the University of South Carolina.
+Margarette-Ruth is a SAI Florence Spring 2017 student from the University of South Carolina.